yaqwsx/bcthesis/symdivine.md

 \FI\ \MU.
-The tool is built on top of the \llvm framework in order to avoid the need of modeling and, at the same time, to achieve precise semantics of C and C++ programming languages. \symdivine is motivated as an extension of purely explicit model checker \divine\ \cite{BBH+13} that is capable of handling full parallel C/C++ programs without inputs. \symdivine share the ideology of
+The tool is built on top of the \llvm framework in order to avoid the need of modeling and, at the same time, to achieve precise semantics of C and C++ programming languages. \symdivine is motivated as an extension of purely explicit model checker \divine\ \cite{DiVinE30} that is capable of handling full parallel C/C++ programs without inputs. \symdivine share the ideology of
-\divine -- it aims for bitprecise\footnote{ToDo} verification of parallel C and C++ programs without modification.
-To properly handle programs with inputs,
+\divine -- it aims for bitprecise\footnote{All operations precisely keep semantics of the original program.
+This is mainly arithmetic concern -- integers have limited bit-width and overflow on unsigned types is defined} verification of parallel C and C++ programs without modification.
+To properly handle programs with inputs, \symdivine relies on control-explicit data-symbolic approach
-\symdivine relies on control-explicit data-symbolic approach\ \cite{BBH14}, which we detail in the next section.
+\cite{BBH14}, which we detail in the next section.

-The tool was originally presented in ToDo(citace Vojta) as a generic platform for control-explicit data-symbolic state-space exploration.
+The tool was originally presented in \cite{Havel2014thesis} as a generic platform for control-explicit data-symbolic state-space exploration.
 It provided a state generator from \llvm bit-code and allowed user to specify custom state format and exploration algorithm.
 This set-up allowed user to implement wide variety of verification techniques -- e.g. explicit-state model checking, symbolic execution or some kind of hybrid technique.
-Over the years \symdivine transformed from a generic platform to "out-of-box ready" verification tool by providing predefined \smt -based state representation and implementation of algorithms for assertion safety and \ltl properties checking.
-See
+Over the years \symdivine transformed from a generic platform to "out-of-box ready" verification tool
-\autoref{fig:workflow} for typical verification work flow in current release.
+\cite{spin2016} by providing predefined \smt -based state representation and implementation of algorithms for assertion safety and \ltl properties checking.
+See \autoref{fig:workflow} for typical verification work flow in current release.
 Algorithms and store implementation provided in current release were tested in practise and provide quite good performance.
 Nevertheless, internal modular architecture was preserved, so \symdivine can still be used as a platform for user experiments.

 \begin{figure}[!ht]
 \resizebox{\textwidth}{!}{